dennis-groenendijk/dev-public/README.md

-# My online portfolio with some of the code I've written following courses or for educational fun :o )
+# This repo holds some of the code I've written following courses or for educational fun.
+Have a look to get a feel of how I think and work ;o )